GlasVader/Cooking/docs/pizza/napoletana/napoletana.md

 The cut needs to be smoothed out as well.
 Therefor we put the orb in hour palm and roll it with the cut facing the surface in a wiggling motion.

+This will smooth out the rough cut surface.

 <!-- add video -->